 The time before that we stayed in The Old Mount Gambier Gaol.
 Rooms vary from budget dorms to a three bedroom cottage.
 I loved our stay there, it’s something a little bit quirky but still very comfortable.
 The owners are fantastic and full of local knowledge.

-Located on the west coast of the Eyre Peninsula, Streaky Bay is one of the best places to visit in South Australia to get away from the rat race of the city for a few days.
-I don’t think it can be called one of the hidden places to visit in South Australia any more, but there certainly are some very tucked away little beaches along the coastline that will make you fell like there is no one else on earth.
+I don’t think it can be called one of the hidden places to visit in South Australia any more, but there certainly are some very tucked away little beaches along the stunning coastline that will make you feel like there is no one else on earth.

 Where to Stay in Streaky Bay